anazarkin1/pubcal/deliverables/product.md

   * Tech: VB.NET
   * Bio: Ivan is in his senior year with double majors in Political Science and Cognitive Science.
     He is also the president of the history and philosophy club, and he organizes public events regularly.
-    He sometimes finds out he's in a situation that he needs to delay the event since the university building management needs the room for another event.
-He has to email all the club members about the changes in location and time, but some members don't read emails regularly and still show up.
+    He sometimes finds himself in a situation where he needs to delay an event because the original location of the event at the university suddenly has become unavailable, or he needs to change the time of the event due to emergency.
+In such situations, he has to notify all the club members about the location and time changes via email, but some members will miss those email as they do not check their emails regularly and still show up to the wrong location and/or time.
-  * Goals: He wants to inform club members of the latest time and location for events
+  * Goals: He wants to inform club members of the latest time and location of events

 ### User 2: Amanda (Subscriber)
   * Age: 22